plembo/kubernetes-concepts/Concepts/01-Overview.md

 ### Labels and Selectors
 #### Labels
 Labels are key/value pairs attached to objects, such as pods, that are intended to be meaningful to users.

-Labels enable users to map their own organizational structures onto system objects in a loosely coupled fashion, without requiring clients to store these mappings.

 Example labels: